Ammar-Alnagar/YAIE/docs/src/architecture/configuration.md

 ## Configuration Structure

-The configuration system is built around the main `config.py` file in the src directory.
+The configuration system is built around the `SGLangConfig` dataclass in `src/config.py`.
 The system supports:

-- Environment variable overrides
+- Dataclass-based configuration with type hints
 - Default values for all parameters
-- Type checking and validation
+- Dictionary-based overrides
 - Component-specific configuration sections

 ## Key Configuration Parameters

-### Engine Configuration
+### Scheduler Configuration

 ```python
 # Maximum batch size for processing requests